commaai/comma10k/README.md

 # comma10k

 We are releasing the first 1,000 images of our internal comma10k dataset.
 After we clean up these labels, we'll release more.
-Learn more from [the Medium post](https://medium.com/@comma_ai/crowdsourced-segnet-you-can-help-2e683244a039).
+Learn more from [the Medium post](https://medium.com/@comma_ai/crowdsourced-segnet-you-can-help-2e683244a039), or on the [comma.ai discord](http://discord.comma.ai) in the #comma-pencil channel.

 ![Alt](sample.jpg "First image from the dataset")